djcopley/djcopley/README.md

 ## 👨‍💻 Software Frameworks Engineer

-🚀 As a seasoned software frameworks engineer, I specialize in crafting offensive cyber frameworks that push the boundaries of innovation.
+🚀 Hey there!
+I'm a seasoned software frameworks engineer, specializing in crafting innovative offensive cyber frameworks.

-🔧 A hacker at heart and a perpetual tinkerer, I am forever driven by curiosity.
-My passion lies not only in functionality but also in the elegance of design and aesthetic code.
+🔧 With a hacker's heart and a perpetual tinkering spirit, I'm fueled by curiosity.
+My passion extends beyond functionality to appreciate the elegance of design and clean code.

 ## 💻 Languages:
 - Python (Expert)